Deegee13244/Senior-Design/Design-Submissions/User-Docs.md

 1. What information is displayed on the User Profile page?
   * Your profile displays achievements, score, followers, and options to edit your profile, change your avatar, or sign out.

-2. Can I customize my profile?
+2. How can I customize my profile?
-  * Yes, you can change your username, password, and avatar from the User Profile page.
+  * You can change your username, password, and avatar from the User Profile page.
 Some avatars may be locked until you reach a certain score threshold.